pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 But its still doing some relatively interesting stuff: there's that `format_args!` macro in there, and a closure being constructed.

-We might try to simplify the body further: turn the closure body into body of `process_detail_fmt` itself.
+We might try to simplify the body further: turn the closure body into the main body of `process_detail_fmt` itself.

 The closure takes an input of type `config`; a quick inspect of the `map` method shows that should have the same type as is fed into the `MapCell` here: